EricssonResearch/EST-OSCORE/draft-selander-ace-eals.md

-To address the authorization aspects the EDHOC protocol is exended with an optional audit/ownership voucher {{I-D.ietf-anima-bootstrapping-keyinfra}}.
+To address the authorization aspects the EDHOC protocol is extended with an optional audit/ownership voucher {{I-D.ietf-anima-bootstrapping-keyinfra}}.
 The voucher is retrieved by the EALS server using mechanism out of scope for this document.
 The voucher is transported by leveraging the extensions mechanism built-in into EDHOC.
 The extension in EDHOC message_3 is encrypted by the EDHOC protocol.

 ~~~~~~~~~~~